LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 Many web applications (including WordPress and ecommerce sites like Amazon) run on a SQL (relational) database.
 Understanding SQL is the first step in eventually building custom web applications that can serve data to users.

 ## Why are people working in library- and information-related roles well suited to SQL?
-Librarianship is about information management.
-As librarians, we help sort and organise information, and we help people find information.
+Library work is about information management.
+As library workers, we help sort and organise information, and we help people find information.
 Most of us go through mediated queries to help people find the information they need, e.g., we assist with or conduct a search via a library catalogue.
 With SQL, you can directly construct your database queries without the constraints (e.g., field name or search limitations) imposed by a mediated search interface.
-Librarians are good at searching information – constructing queries using SQL is simply a different and more direct way of finding information.
+Library workers are good at searching information – constructing queries using SQL is a different and more direct way of finding information.

 > ## What are some of the uses for SQL in libraries?